weew/router/readme.md

 #### Complete example

 A complete example of how you might use the router out of the box.
+The router itself is very flexible and at the end it comes down to your preference on how you will use it.
+Basically all it does is returning a route.
+After that it's up to you how you want to handle it.
+You might dynamically resolve the controller, or event combine it with a dependency injection container.

 ```php
 $router = new Router();